bueler/math302/week7.md

 Mini-Project 3 is assigned this week and due [next week](week8) on Thursday March 7.

+<script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>

 This week we continue solving linear second-order differential equations.
-The _reduction of order_ technique in section 4.2 provides a second solution if one solution is already known, and this explains the repeated-root rule seen in section 4.3.
-The _undetermined coefficients_ in section 4.3 will be our primary method for solving nonhomogeneous linear equations, supposing we already know the general solution of the associated homogeneous equation.
+The _reduction of order_ technique in section 4.2 provides a second solution if one solution is already known.
+This technique explains the repeated-root rule seen in section 4.3.
+The _undetermined coefficients_ method in section 4.4 will be our primary method for solving nonhomogeneous linear equations.
+Note that to use undetermined coefficients for the _particular solution_ $$y_p$$ you must already know the general solution of the associated homogeneous equation, i.e. the _complementary function_ $$y_c$$.

 ### Monday 2/25
 * [blank slides for section 4.2](assets/slides/4-2.pdf)